Abd-Allah Mikali

+Biography

 Abd-Allah was the son of Muhammad ibn Mikal, a prominent Mikalid commander who served the Tahirids of Khorasan.
 Abd-Allah is first mentioned as a high-ranking official of the Saffarid ruler Amr ibn al-Layth.
 Amr was killed in 901, and was succeeded by his grandson Tahir ibn Muhammad ibn Amr.
 Tahir, however, was only a figurehead, while the real power was held by his uncle Al-Layth, his ghulam Sebük-eri, and by Abd-Allah himself.
 Sebük-eri later rebelled against Tahir, and was joined by Abd-Allah.
 They soon transferred their allegiance to the Abbasid Caliphate, where Abd-Allah was appointed as governor of Ahvaz.
 Abd-Allah died in 920, leaving a son named Abu'l-Abbas Ismail, who began serving as head of the administration of the Samanids.